 - Madonna College Athletic Scholarship (1982): awarded to students who demonstrate outstanding athletic and scholastic ability. - Thomas G. Bosco Family Scholarship (1977). - Mother Mary DeSales Scholarship (1947): awarded to a graduate of Ladywood High School. - Felician-Franciscan Scholarship (1982): awarded to a Felician Sister recommended by the Director of Education of the Livonia Province or a postulant approved by the Congregation.
-Preference will be given to a candidate who is enrolled full-time. - Handicapped Student Scholarship (1982): interested students should contact the Madonna College Counselor for the Handicapped for more detailed information.
+Preference will be given to a candidate who is enrolled full-time. - Handicapped Student Scholarship (1982): interested students should contact the Madonna College Counselor for the Handicapped for more detailed information. - Anton Jakobs Scholarship (1968): awarded to a Community College graduate who transfers to Madonna College. - Rudolph Kleinert Scholarship (1968): awarded to a Community College graduate who transfer to Madonna College. - Knights of Columbus Scholarship/George F. Monaghan Council 2690 (1970): awarded to a hearing impaired student in the amount of \$100 annually. - Sister Mary Hugoline Konkel Scholarship (1984): awarded to a graduate of a Catholic High School. - Kowalski Sausage Company Scholarship (1967).

-- Anton Jakobs Scholarship (1968): awarded to a Community College graduate who transfers to Madonna College. - Rudolph Kleinert Scholarship (1968): awarded to a Community College graduate who transfers to Madonna College. - Knights of Columbus Scholarship/George F. Monaghan Council 2690 (1970): awarded to a hearing impaired student in the amount of \$100 annually. - Sister Mary Hugoline Konkel Scholarship (1984): awarded to a graduate of a Catholic High School. - Kowalski Sausage Company Scholarship (1967). - Maccabees Mutual Insurance Company Scholarship (1982): awarded to a Madonna junior or senior who has demonstrated academic excellence. - Mayor Edward H. McNamara Scholarship (1972): awarded to a graduate of a Livonia area public high school on a rotating basis, beginning with Bentley (1983), Churchill (1984), Clarenceville (1985), Franklin (1986), and Stevenson (1987) High Schools. - Minority Student Scholarship (1982): interested students should contact the Financial Aid Office for more detailed information. - Non-Traditional Student Scholarship (1982): interested students should contact the Dean for Student Development for more detailed information. - Sister Mary Joela Patelski Scholarship (1984): awarded to a graduate of a Catholic High School. - Father John Quinn Scholarship (1979): awarded in the amount of \$300 annually. - St. Mary Hospital Scholarship (1969): awarded to a nursing student. - Sister Mary Danatha Suchyta Scholarship (1976): awarded to a graduate of a Catholic High School. - Frank J. and Josephine Svoboda Scholarship (1962): awarded to a student pursuing Art or Journalism. - Nancy E. Tanger Scholarship (1969): awarded to a prospective teacher. - Lucille A. Weber Memorial Scholarship: awarded to a student majoring in gerontology. - 2.
-Madonna College Merit Awards: Each year merit awards in the amount of \$500 each are awarded to outstanding incoming students by the Admissions office.
-NOTE: Students do not apply for Merit Awards they are awarded through the admissions process. - 3.
-Endowment Scholarships: - Brocki Family Scholarship (1984): \$100 annually. - Joseph Gruszcynski Family Scholarship (1977): awarded in the amount of \$100 annually. - Richard Koch Scholarship (1980): awarded in the amount of \$200 annually to a Criminal Justice Major. - Theodore and Eleanor Konarski Scholarship (1984): \$250 annually. - Anna and Stanley Kucharski Scholarship (1984): \$200 annually. - Sister Mary Chester Kucharski Scholarship (1983): \$250 annually. - William and Martha Lake Scholarship (1983): \$200 anually for RN's.
+- Maccabees Mutual Insurance Company Scholarship (1982): awarded to a Madonna junior or senior who has demonstrated academic excellence. - --- Madonna College Alumni Association Scholarship (1986): awarded to the son or daughter of a Madonna College graduate. - Mayor Edward H. McNamara Scholarship (1972): awarded to a graduate of a Livonia area public high school on a rotating basis, beginning with Bentley (1983), Churchill (1984), Clarenceville (1985), Franklin (1986), and Stevenson (1987) High Schools. - Minority Student Scholarship (1982): interested students should contact the Financial Aid Office for more detailed information. - Non-Traditional Student Scholarship (1982): interested students should contact the Dean for Student Development for more detailed information. - Sister Mary Joela Patelski Scholarship (1984): awarded to a graduate of a Catholic High School. - Father John Quinn Scholarship (1979): awarded in the amount of \$300 annually. - St. Mary Hospital Scholarship (1969): awarded to a nursing student. - Sister Mary Danatha Suchyta Scholarship (1976): awarded to a graduate of a Catholic High School. - Frank J. and Josephine Svoboda Scholarship (1962): awarded to a student pursuing Art or Journalism. - Nancy E. Tanger Scholarship (1969): awarded to a prospective teacher. - Lucille A. Weber Memorial Scholarship: awarded to a student majoring in gerontology. - 2.
+Madonna College Merit Scholarships: Each year merit scholarships in the amount of \$800 each (renewable each year for a maximum total of \$3,200) are awarded to outstanding incoming students by the Admissions office.
+To retain the award, students must maintain a cumulative GPA of 3.25 at Madonna.
+NOTE: Students do not apply for Merit Awards-they are awarded through the admissions process. - 3.
+Endowment Scholarships: - -Brocki Family Scholarship (1984): \$100 annually. - Eva L. Bourgeois and Mary Hall Memorial Scholarship (1986): Established by Lawrence Bourgeois. - Joseph Grusczynski Family Scholarship (1977): awarded in the amount of \$100 annually. - Carla L. Knudsen Nursing Scholarship (1986). - Richard Koch Scholarship (1980): awarded in the amount of \$200 annually to a Criminal Justice Major. - Theodore and Eleanor Konarski Scholarship (1984): \$250 annually. - Anna and Stanley Kucharski Scholarship (1984): \$200 annually. - Sister Mary Chester Kucharski Scholarship (1983): \$250 annually. - William and Martha Lake Scholarship (1983): \$200 annually for RN's. - Dr. Bernard and Meta Landuyt Scholarship (1986): awarded to a student from a business administration major.